eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 Installation
 ------------

-For use *Micro RTPS Gen* you have to follow the next steps:
+For use *Micro XRCE-DDS Gen* you have to follow the next steps:

 1. Install its dependencies: